 In their conclusion, the Deepwater Horizon Study Group highlighted organisational attitude and decision making as key contributing factors to the disaster:

-“...these failures (to contain, control, mitigate, plan, and clean-up) appear to be deeply rooted in a multi-decade history of organizational malfunction and shortsightedness”
+“...these failures (to contain, control, mitigate, plan, and clean-up) appear to be deeply rooted in a multi-decade history of organisational malfunction and shortsightedness”

 Traditional project management approaches seem to come up short when dealing with the complex human dynamics that are at play on large, complex undertakings.
 In many cases the topic of “project behaviours” is only addressed at a superficial level.